-In making LS and MP observing programs, 6 orbits in two days are reserved for OT observation opportunities.
-Taking account of the ±1 degree pointing capability off the canonical attitude, any part of the sky should be observable in OT observations in the reserved orbits, except for the areas disturbed by the presence of the Moon and the South Atlantic Anomaly (SAA) where a high hit rate of ionizing particles are anticipated.
+In making MP observing programs, 6 orbits in two days are reserved for OT observation opportunities.
+Taking account of the ±1 degree pointing capability off the canonical attitude, any part of the sky should be observable in OT observations in the reserved orbits, except for the areas disturbed by the presence of the Moon, and the South Atlantic Anomaly (SAA) where a high hit rate of ionizing particles are anticipated.
 Note, however, that targets near the ecliptic plane generally have a small number of observation opportunities.
-Observers should understand that opportunities to observe particular objects or fields with ASTRO-F are severely limited.
+Observers should understand that opportunities to observe particular objects or fields with AKARI are severely limited.
 Observations of generic targets distributed over the entire sky are preferred to those of specific targets.
 Time critical observations are not recommended for the same reasons.
+Target-of-opportunity

-Target-of-opportunity (TOO) proposals will not be accepted as OT proposals.
+(TOO) proposals will not be accepted as OT proposals.
 They can instead be requested as director's time.
 An Open Time proposal should have a sufficient number of backup targets (priority C) in addition to those with A and B priorities.
-Backup targets should not duplicate backup (priority C) observations in MPs.
 The targets should be distributed across priorities A:B:C in the ratio of 1:1:1.
-As a summary, the priority of the targets for duplication is given as LS/MPA, B > OPA, B > MPC > OPC (no C targets in LSs).